adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-the-page-refresh-does-not-need-fixing.md

 Loading indicators, by the way, are a problem because they aren't accurate, like the browser's native implementation.
 And they aren't familiar to the user&mdash;that is, they are always custom to the site implementing them.
 But familiarity is a UX convention that we should only break if we really really have to.

 It's clear that in many ways by trying to improve the experience we've created a poorer one.
 The problem isn't that the page is slow, the real problem is designing a page that cannot be fast.

+Notes:

+- keep design simple
+- abstract all the common parts.
+In conjunction with previous point, put button in to a module of its own.
+Same class used everywhere.
+Good for gzip and CSS stays the same size.
+The module is reused.